 - Restlessness, agitation, anxiety, tearfulness, wandering — especially in the late afternoon or evening

 - Repetitive statements or movement, occasional muscle twitches

 People with severe Alzheimer’s cannot communicate and are completely dependent on others for their care.
-Near the end, the person may be in bed most or all of the time as the body shuts down.
-Their symptoms often include:
+Near the end of life, the person may be in bed most or all of the time as their body shuts down.
+Symptoms often include:

 - Inability to communicate